hplt-project/data-analytics-tool/README.md

 ### Exporting the report to PDF

-Use the **Export to PDF** button at the bottom of the viewer to generate a PDF containing all charts displayed on the page, including register and domain labels when available.
+Use the **Export to PDF** button at the bottom of the viewer to generate a PDF containing all charts and stats displayed on the page.

-We also display samples for some of the datasets.
-These are currently obtained out of the HPLTAnalytics tool and all the storage and the logic of which sample/labels must be displayed is currently happening in Javascript.
-Further versions of HPLTAnalytics will properly handle this.

 # Output examples: